i5K-KINBRE-script-share/transcriptome-and-genome-assembly/README.md

 velvet_oases_k-mer_assemblies.sh - This script will write single k-mer transcriptome assembly scripts and a list of qsubs that can be used to call them on beocat.
 Comment out line 10 if your sequences are already shuffled.
 After read cleaning I load my broken pairs (now single end reads) as "-short" and pairs as "-shortPaired".
 The script calculates memory request for each assembly as "Ram required for velvetg = -109635 + 18977*ReadSize + 86326*GenomeSize + 233353*NumReads - 51092*K" which is taken from http://listserver.ebi.ac.uk/pipermail/velvet-users/2009-June/000359.html.
 You should change the ReadSize, GenomeSize, and NumReads to reflect your data.

-oases_merge.sh - This script calls velvet and oases to merge many single k-mer assemblies.
+oases_merge.sh - This script calls velvet and oases to merge many single k-mer assemblies (see velvet_oases_k-mer_assemblies.sh).

 run_Trinity.sh - This script calls Trinity to assemble with a single k-mer.
 After read cleaning broken pairs can be loaded as (now single end reads) as "--single".